 - People start repeating dialogues for you to hear.

-- Difficulty in understanding in a noisy background.
+- Difficulty understanding when there is a noisy background.

 - Difficulty in keeping pace with group conversations.

-- Feeling a need for applying more concentration while hearing.
+- Feeling a need to apply more concentration while hearing.

 - Your TV/music volume seems too loud for others.

 - Difficulty in distinguishing high-pitched sounds like “s” or “th.”

 - A masculine voice seems more audible than a feminine voice.

 - Some sounds seem too loud and irritating.

 - Tinnitus inside the ear (a ringing/roaring/hissing sound).

 Types of presbycusis